 Have you been wondering about cooking classes in Lisbon?
 I’ve got you covered!

 I have been a resident in the Lisbon area for the last 8 years, and during that time I have had the pleasure of taking several Portuguese cooking classes.
-When I first moved here, I didn’t know how to make any of the traditional dishes my Portuguese husband loved so much.
+When I first moved here, I didn’t know how to make any of the traditional Portuguese dishes my partner loved so much.

 I’ve compiled a list of the best cooking classes offered in English in Lisbon so that you can start your own culinary journey while in Portugal.
 From learning the basics of traditional Portuguese cuisine to creating delicious desserts, there’s something for everyone to love.